saltyorg/docs/docs/sandbox/apps/telegraf.md

 ## What is it?

-[Telegraf](https://www.influxdata.com/time-series-platform/telegraf/){: target=_blank rel="noopener noreferrer" } is a plugin-driven server agent for collecting and sending metrics and events from databases, systems, and IoT sensors.
+[Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) is a plugin-driven server agent for collecting and sending metrics and events from databases, systems, and IoT sensors.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|